jboyflaga2/ProgrammingExercises-Javascript/Angular2/2016-07-09_Angular2-Quickstart_TypeScript/README.md

  - There are alternatives that work just fine including the well-regarded webpack.
 SystemJS happens to be a good choice.
 But we want to be clear that it was a choice and not a preference.
  - We suggest becoming well-versed in the loader of your choice.
 Learn more about SystemJS configuration here.

+### An explanation on the use of SystemJS can be found here: https://www.codeschool.com/blog/2015/12/11/es2015-a-systemjs-odyssey/

 ### b.
 Install packages